 Silicon Valley Clean Energy sources renewable and carbon-free electricity at competitive rates, and PG&E delivers it through its existing utility lines.
-PG&E continues to do billing, maintains power lines and handles new service requests and emergencies.
+PG&E continues to do billing, maintain the power lines and handle new service requests and emergencies.

-Silicon Valley Clean Energy offers service in 12 Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated County of Santa Clara.
+Silicon Valley Clean Energy offers service in a majority of Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Milpitas , Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated County of Santa Clara.
 Anyone that lives or owns a business in these communities may participate in Silicon Valley Clean Energy.

 No. Customers can only participate when their home or business address is located within a community being served by Silicon Valley Clean Energy.

-California’s CCA law requires Silicon Valley Clean Energy to become the default provider of electric generation for customers within our service area, and operate as an opt out program.
-Customer choice is very important to us, so we provide four written notices to our customers – two before and two after enrollment – so that you can choose where your electricity comes from, and how your dollars are spent.
+California’s CCA law (AB 117, 2002) requires Silicon Valley Clean Energy to become the default provider of electric generation for customers within our service area, and operate as an opt out program.
+Customer choice is very important to us, so we provided four written notices to our customers – two before and two after enrollment – so that you can choose where your electricity comes from, and how your dollars are spent.

 Historically, PG&E has been the default power provider for most customers.
-However, in 2002 when state legislators passed California’s Community Choice Aggregation law, this default status is transferred from PG&E to local community choice programs like Silicon Valley Clean Energy, if and when such a community choice program is put in place.
+However, in 2002 when state legislators passed California’s Community Choice Aggregation law (AB 117, Migden), this default status is transferred from PG&E to local community choice programs like Silicon Valley Clean Energy, if and when such a community choice program is put in place.
 For a long time, customers had no choice about their electricity provider, but today you have a choice.

 No. Silicon Valley Clean Energy replaces PG&E’s electric generation services with a local, publicly controlled electric generation service.
 SVCE purchases clean, carbon-free electricity, which PG&E then distributes to homes and businesses.
 PG&E continues to provide billing service, starts and stops when you move, resolves outages, performs power line maintenance and remains responsible for all gas services.